 Hiking at Mount Snow

 If you’re like me, and you don’t have the need for speed, you can still enjoy a day on the mountain.
 There are hiking trails for every fitness level on Mount Snow, and even non-hikers can enjoy an easy walk on the summit trail after catching the Bluebird Express to the top.
-Most of the hiking trails follow wide, open ski trails, so sunblock and sunglasses are a must.
+Most of the hiking trails at Mount Snow follow wide, open ski trails, so sunblock and sunglasses are a must.

-I wanted to spend a good portion of my day watching and photographing the bikers, so I chose the quickest, but most difficult path to the summit, the Highline Trail.
+I wanted to spend a good portion of my day at Mount Snow watching and photographing the bikers, so I chose the quickest, but most difficult path to the summit, the Highline Trail.
 It was definitely steep, and trekking poles would have been a good idea, but I did okay without them.

 I didn’t see another soul on the trail, and it was a little disconcerting to get to the top and find a bustling restaurant and a crowd of people admiring the view!
 I rewarded myself with a cold drink on the deck of the Bullwheel and hiked back down to Somerset Road to try and catch my kiddos on camera.